un-fao/.github/profile/README.md

-# FAO on GitHub
+# Welcome to the FAO GitHub!

-Welcome to the FAO GitHub account.
-Our goal is to drive secure, reliable, and compliant development practices in support of FAO's global mandate.

-## Our Mission

-At FAO, our mission is to achieve food security and sustainable agricultural development by integrating robust security practices into our technology and operations.
-By adopting a "security by design" mindset, we strive to:

-- **Embed Security Early:** Integrate security considerations from the planning phase.
-- **Automate Testing:** Leverage automated security testing and vulnerability scanning.
-- **Ensure Continuous Monitoring:** Implement real-time monitoring and logging for threat detection.
-- **Promote Collaboration:** Encourage cross-team dialogue and shared responsibility for security.
-- **Maintain Compliance:** Adhere to industry standards and regulatory requirements.

-Learn more about FAO and our initiatives on our [official website](https://www.fao.org/home/es).
+Bienvenue!
+Bienvenido! 欢迎! Добро пожаловать! مرحباً!

+Welcome to the official public GitHub account of the Food and Agriculture Organization of the United Nations (FAO).

+FAO leads international efforts to defeat hunger and achieve food security for all.
+Our core mission is to support the transformation to MORE efficient, inclusive, resilient, and sustainable agrifood systems for better production, better nutrition, better environment, and a better life, leaving no one behind.

+We invite you to explore our repositories.
+Here you'll find projects ranging from data analysis tools and information systems to mobile applications and modeling frameworks, all developed by dedicated teams within FAO to support our mandate.

+Learn More:

+To learn more about the Food and Agriculture Organization of the United Nations and our global efforts, please visit our main website: https://www.fao.org

-## Contact Us
+Contact Us:

 For inquiries or additional information about our projects, reach out at:
 **Email:** sdlc-support-list@fao.org

+Thank you for visiting!